New Boston, New Hampshire

 After Hagland's, for many years this building was the home of Hunter's Angling Supplies which sold products world-wide.
 Wooden cabinets contained many small drawers with all the varied materials that a fly-tying enthusiast might need, and you could often see an angler standing in Central Square testing out a new rod.

-John Todd drew his "Industries of New Boston" map in 1922 as carriage shops and harness-makers were disappearing, to be replaced by garages like Houghton Brothers which is now Daniels' Garage.
+John Todd drew his "Industries of New Boston" map in 1922 as carriage shops and harness-makers were disappearing, to be replaced by garages like Lawson Smith's and Houghton Brothers, which is now Daniels' Garage.

 George Houghton and Les Tower are seen in this 1940s photograph.